-The Ewing family of tumors is a group of cancers that start in the bones or nearby soft tissue that share some common features.
-They can occur at any age, but these tumors are most common in early teenage years.
+The Ewing family of tumors is a group of cancers that start in the bones or nearby soft tissues that share some common features.
+They can develop at any age, but these tumors are most common in early teenage years.
 There are 3 main types of Ewing tumors:

 Researchers have found that the cells that make up Ewing sarcoma, EOE, and PPNET are very similar.
-They tend to have the same DNA abnormalities and share similar proteins, which are rarely found in other types of cancers.
-That’s why it’s believed that these 3 cancers develop from the same type of normal cells in the body.
-There are slight differences among these tumors, but they are all treated in the same way.
+They tend to have the same DNA (gene) abnormalities and share similar proteins, which are rarely found in other types of cancers.
+That’s why these 3 cancers are thought to develop from the same type of cells in the body.
+There are slight differences among these tumors, but they all get the same treatment.